ietf-tapswg/api-drafts/draft-trammell-taps-interface.md

 Connection -> ConnectionError&lt;>

 # Event and Error Handling

-\[NOTE: point out that events and errors may be handled differently, although they are the modeled the same in this specification.]
+\[EDITOR'S NOTE: point out that events and errors may be handled differently, although they are the modeled the same in this specification.]

 # IANA Considerations